 With 3.5 miles to go, I reached the aid station once again.
 This time I needed to get a drink.
 I had started the day wearing a beanie, arm warmers, and gloves.
 The gloves had come off at mile 2, and the arm warmers were pushed down around my wrists by mile 5.
 It was getting warm on the course, so the drink of water and a 30-second pause felt amazing.
 Several other runners were at the aid station on their way out on the course.
 These were the last runners I saw on the trail till the finish line.

 Over the last 3-miles, my pace faded with each mile.
 My motivation to push hard let up with the trail now quiet and the rocky technical terrain under my feet.
 I could still feel the strength in my legs, but my endurance was lacking.
-With several rollings hills in the final two miles, I decided to ease off more on the up hills and continue to push hard on the downhills and few flat sections.
+With several rolling hills in the final two miles, I decided to ease off more on the uphills and continue to push hard on the downhills and a few flat sections.

 Within a few minutes of crossing the finish line, I changed my shoes, shirt, and hat.
 Then, I did something completely different.
 Instead of hanging out at the finish line to chat with others, I grabbed my wife’s camera out of the car and hiked back up the trail about a half mile with a grilled cheese sandwich and a bottle of Tailwind Nutrition in hand.